skukla/vm-from-scratch/README.md

 Navigate to `Content > Elements > Dynamic Blocks`

-1. Add Dynamic Block
+1. Add a new Dynamic Block
 	1. Enable Dynamic Block: `Yes`
 	2. Dynamic Block Name: `Rewards Program (Guest Customers)`
 	3. Dynamic Block Type: `Any Dynamic Block Type`
 	4. Customer Segment: `LUMA Guest Customers`

-2. For this block, we'll need to use an image since we'll be showing the advertisement in the left column of certain category landing pages and Page Builder content isn't fully responsive yet.
+	**Note:** For this block, we'll need to use an image since we'll be showing the advertisement in the left column of certain category landing pages and Page Builder content isn't fully responsive yet.

-	1. Use a standard row with the `Contained` row template
+	5. Appearance: `Contained`
+	6. Add an image:
-	2. Add an image element and choose `Select From Gallery`
+		1. `Select From Gallery`
-	3. Inside the `wysiwyg` folder, create a new folder called `promotions`
+		2. Inside the `wysiwyg` folder, create a new folder called `promotions`
-	4. Inside the `promotions` folder, upload the `Loyalty Pays` advertisement image
+		3. Inside the `promotions` folder, upload the `loyalty-pays.jpg` image
-	5. Save
+	7. Save

 Next, *Triple Points*:

 Navigate to `Content > Elements > Dynamic Blocks`

-1. Add Dynamic Block
+1. Add a new Dynamic Block
 	1. Enable Dynamic Block: `Yes`
 	2. Dynamic Block Name: `Rewards Program (Bronze, Silver, and Gold Members)`
 	3. Dynamic Block Type: `Any Dynamic Block Type`
 	4. Customer Segment: `LUMA Rewards - Bronze ($250 - $500), LUMA Rewards - Silver ($500 - $1000), LUMA Rewards - Gold ($1000 - $2000)`

-2. For this block, we'll need to use an image since we'll be showing the advertisement in the left column of certain category landing pages and Page Builder content isn't fully responsive yet.
+	**Note:**  For this block, we'll need to use an image since we'll be showing the advertisement in the left column of certain category landing pages and Page Builder content isn't fully responsive yet.

-	1. Use a standard row with the `Contained` row template
+	5. Appearance: `Contained`
+	6. Add an image:
-	2. Add an image element and choose `Select From Gallery`
+		1. `Select From Gallery`
-	3. Inside the `promotions` folder, upload the `Triple Points` advertisement image
+		2. Inside the `promotions` folder, upload the `triple-points.jpg` image
-	4. Save
+	7. Save

 To finish, we need to create a Dynamic Block Rotator widget to insert the dynamic blocks on certain category landing pages:

 Navigate to `Content > Elements > Widgets`

-1. Add New Widget
+1. Add a new widget
 	1. Storefront Properties > Type: `Dynamic Block Rotator`
 	2. Storefront Properties > Design Package/Theme: `Magento Luma`
 	3. Storefront Properties > Widget Title: `Loyalty Advertisements`